LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    These methods add new elements to the array.
 The first method adds the element to the end of the array.
-The second method permits the position of the insert to be specified.
+The second method permits the position of the insertion to be specified.
 Position 1 is at the beginning of the array.
-   Positions zero and negative positions will cause the method to fail.
+   Position zero and negative positions will cause the method to fail.
 A position larger than the size of the array will insert the element at the end.